chatresearch/zkx402/README.md

 # ETHGlobal Buenos Aires 2025 zkx402 - x402 protocol extension

+## Archived project

+This project has been archived to preserve links from the hackathon.
+Live project work is over at [VHSpace](https://github.com/vhspace/zkx402).

 ## Summary
 zkx402 is a protocol extension that integrates Zero-Knowledge proofs into x402, enabling verified variable payments and verifiable content metadata.